§ Trust Spanning Protocol (TSP) Specification

 whereVID_a

-is an VID of the local endpointA
+is a VID of the local TSP EndpointA

 ,VID_b